 In an elevated position off a quiet square, The Castle’s beer garden offers panoramic views over Shropshire countryside.
 This is one option for customers at this imposing stone-built inn dating from 1719.
 The Castle is a veritable haven of hospitality, warmed by three log fires in the cooler months.
 Three bars serve an excellent choice of real ales such as Clun Pale, and a dozen wines by the glass.
 The oak-panelled restaurant serves plates of sustainably produced south Shropshire food.
-Choose from the likes of Jacob’s Ladder (short rib) of beef with horseradish gnocchi, or slow-roasted pork belly.
+Choose from the likes of wild boar and apricot burger with Shropshire blue cheese, or pork tenderloin wrapped in smoked bacon.
 A beer and cider festival is hosted in early July.